Over the past 10 days the top World Class Skiers met in Sierra Nevada Granada competing in the FIS World Championships.

 Over the 10 days of the competition the weather was good except for a few days where the winds were strong and a few of the rounds got delayed or postponed.

-After the opening ceremony a selection of wonderful local tapas were enjoyed at Oleum which is well located as it is close to the Palacio de Congresos on Calle San Anton.
+After the opening ceremony, we headed to Oleum for a tapas selection.
+This restaurant is located close to the Palacio de Congresos, on Calle San Anton.
 It also has parking nearby.
 Their Pastela Moruna, moroccan style chicken pie was my favourite hands down.

 World Class Skiing Sierra Nevada Granada